xieyuheng/inner/source/_posts/paper/simply-typed-jojo-calculus.md

   - How to translate the judgement form `_ true`?
   - How to translate rules of martin-löf's type theory?

 In presentation of algebraic theory, we use equation to specify relation between elements.

-Relation (equation) in presentation is about computation rule (reduction, substitution, rewriting),
+Equation (relation) in presentation is about computation rule (reduction, substitution, rewriting),

 We can view lambda abstraction as **partial equation**, and partial equation is first class element in the algebra.